-Through our Dual Enrollment Program, you will take college courses at your high school campus.
-Your classmates will be your peers from your school or district only.
-Classes focus on College Transfer and Career Pathways and can earn you high school and college credits.
-If your high school offers Dual Enrollment courses, contact your counselor to find out how to enroll in available courses.
-You do not pay tuition or fees and are not charged for textbooks or classroom supplies.
-Textbooks are open source or provided for free.
+Through our Dual Enrollment Program, you will take Delta courses at your high school campus, during the regular school day.
+Your classmates will be your peers from your school or district.
+To learn if your high school offers Dual Enrollment courses, contact your school counselor.
+When taking dual enrollment courses, you will earn high school and college credits.
+You do not pay tuition or fees and are not charged for textbooks or classroom supplies for dual enrollment classes.

-You may register for any courses offered at Delta College while in high school or in adult ed school, as a College Early Start student, if you meet prerequisites.
-You may take "regular" Delta classes on campus or online.
-College Early Start allows you to take courses for college credit only.
-Each school determines whether high school credit will be granted for classes completed at Delta.
+You may register for any courses offered at Delta College while in high school or in adult education school, as a College Early Start student, if you meet prerequisites.
+You may take "regular" Delta classes on campus or online, and get a head-start in earning college credits.
+Each school determines whether high school credit will be granted for Delta classes.
 Effective Fall 2020, as a high school student, you pay no tuition or fees, but you are responsible for the cost of textbooks and class supplies.

 At least 1 in 8 California high school seniors take community college courses while still in high school, an increasingly popular strategy that gives students a head start on their college careers, and has been shown to boost both high school and college graduation rates.